davewalker60/pmdup/pages/attractions.md

 # Nightlife
 While there is tourism pressure to become like Cancun, preservationist locals work hard to not have the quaint seaside village become an all-night party destination.
 There are a few places that have music until midnight, but most shops and restaurants roll up the sidewalks by 8:00.
 That said, a sampling of our favorite nightlife includes:
-* Live bands (with varying musical genres depending on the night of the week) on the La Sirena rooftop
+* Live bands (with varying musical genres depending on the night of the week) at La Taberna and on the La Sirena rooftop
-* Live (mostly rock) bands across the street from Las Arenas at Live (formerly *Loudo's* but supposedly a little quieter and doesn't go so late.)
 * More chill afternoon music with live duos Saturdays and Sundays up the beach at Diving Bar from 2:00 to 4:00 and Unico Beach Club from 4:00 to 6:00

 # Post-camp community